Brent Spence Bridge (Interstates 71 and 75)

 By December, the estimated cost of a new Brent Spence Bridge had risen to $3 billion 10 from $1 billion in 2005.27 The new estimates were adjusted for inflation over the life of the project set at nine years, whereas the old estimates were based on the value of the dollar when the estimates were made.23 The new estimates also took into account the project scope’s increase, the skyrocketing cost of concrete and steel and the higher cost of fuel.

 It was estimated that Kentucky and Ohio would need to chip in $600 million each, with the federal government covering the remainder.
 In addition, consensus by most greater Cincinnati and northern Kentucky leaders revealed that a Queensgate alignment was the least favored, and that tolling the span was out of the question.10 13 Covington leaders desired a span touching down between Fifth and Ninth streets, whereas Cincinnati leaders desired a footprint as minimal as possible.13 Officials feared that the toll booths would increase the project’s cost and congest traffic, despite technological advances such as open-road, high-speed tolling.22 Other states and countries utilize cameras, satellite-tracking systems and photography that eliminate the need to stopping.
+If need a camera with Wi-Fi that can communicate with your home network wirelessly, which can be very handy for installation, and is also less susceptible to being disabled because it doesn’t have wires that could be cut, click this link now.
 In addition, officials feared that it would force Greater Cincinnati motorists to bear a disproportionate share of the cost for the bridge.13

 Officials also noted that while early discussions on the Brent Spence Bridge revolved around the replacement of the existing span, the existing span was in reasonably good condition and still had 60 years of life remaining.11 A new parallel span, constructed immediately west of the existing bridge, could slash the project’s cost, expedite its construction and protect economic interests on both sides of the river.
 In addition, they stated that other alternate sites could undercut Cincinnati’s plans for redevelopment in Queensgate, and leave Covington with no direct southbound access from the new bridge.11 30